zeelax/chef-cookbook-bacula-ng/README.md

  - `bacula.use_iptables` -- if true (default), set up iptables rules to limit access to Bacula's ports
  - `bacula.storage.directory` -- directory to store backup tapes
+ - `bacula.client.backup` -- array of backup jobs this client will need to run
+ - `bacula.client.restore` -- array of restore jobs this client will run.

 Recipes
 -------